 20Levy (1997, p.
 95) notes that in poorer societies (like the Chilean society), conducting research with relatively smaller monetary incentives is still meaningful.
 However, see Morton and Williams (2010a) and Bassi, Morton, and Williams (2011).

 21The table also details the same information conveyed in Figure 2.
-22That is, participants received a role, an “ideology,” a party endowment and a contestability structure.
+22That is, participants received a role, an “ideology,” a party endowment, and a contestability structure.
 23However, see Visconti (2021).
 24Our emphasis.
 25In fact, Linde and Vis (2017, p.
 101) find that both politicians and citizens deviate from expected utility theory

 and behave according to prospect theory.
 However, individuals deviate more compared to politicians.
 We believe that their findings might contribute to giving more external validity to our results.
 While the order of magnitude of their effects varies by type (i.e., politicians and non-politicians), the effect signs they find remain the same.